pnp/cli-microsoft365/docs/manual/docs/user-guide/installing-cli.md

 This will download and install the latest public version of the Office 365 CLI.
 If you want to update to the latest beta version of the CLI, replace `@latest` with `@next`.

 !!! important
     New version of the Office 365 CLI often contains new commands.
-If you're using the CLI in non-immersive mode, don't forget to update command completion for your terminal to get suggestions for the latest commands added in the CLI.
+Don't forget to update command completion for your terminal to get suggestions for the latest commands added in the CLI.
 For more information see the article on [command completion](../concepts/completion.md).

 ## Uninstall the CLI